puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 #### Controller manager

-The static Pod manifest for the controller manager is affected by following parameters provided by the users:
+The static Pod manifest for the controller manager is influenced by following parameters provided by the users:

 - If kubeadm is invoked specifying a `--pod-network-cidr`, the subnet manager feature required for